openjdk/amber-docs/site/design-notes/type-patterns-in-switch.md

 behavior would be more complex; some switches would still have to throw (for compatibility with existing semantics), and some (which can't be expressed today) might accept nulls.
-This is a tricky balance to achieve, but I think we have a found a good one.
+This is a tricky balance to achieve, but I think we have found a good one.

 A starting point is that we don't want to require readers to do an _O(n)_ analysis of each of the `case` labels just to determine whether a given switch